The complete 5x5 strength training guide

 For the first 3-4 months, no. The program is complete as written.
 Adding chin-ups, dips, curls, or ab work when you’re still making linear progress on the main lifts is unnecessary at best and counterproductive at worst.

 After you’ve exhausted your beginner gains and progression slows, strategic accessory work makes more sense.
+See our guide on adding accessories to 5x5.

 What if I miss a workout?